You are here

 Formerly a bilingual elementary school teacher and adult English language instructor in the Latino communities of Los Angeles, I moved to North Carolina to pursue a PhD at UNC-Chapel Hill and study education in diverse Latino im/migrant destinations.
 I inquired into how Latina mothers navigated parenting and their children's schooling as they worked to create a sense of community and belonging in the changing racial/ethnic landscape of North Carolina.

 I continue these interests with research about education, citizenship and social movement in the United States.
-In a current book project, I explore the pedagogical force and everyday imaginative quality of social movement - specifically the teaching and learning of racial justice and cultural citizenship in community forums, festivals, workshops, celebrations, protests and and other sites of "public pedagogy.
+In a current project, I explore the pedagogical force and everyday imaginative quality of social movement - specifically the teaching and learning of racial justice and cultural citizenship in community forums, festivals, workshops, celebrations, protests and and other sites of "public pedagogy.
 I also consider Latinx cultural programming as critical sites of adult and cross-generational learning.
 I am moved to think with Latina/Chicana and women of Color feminist thought as a way to perceive transformative and resistant modes of teaching, learning and social action.

 Having previously worked in schools and colleges of education preparing prospective teachers, my scholarship has also addressed socio-cultural, critical race and feminist perspectives in Latina/o K-12 education and higher education, including teacher education.
 I am former president of the American Educational Studies Association (AESA), a scholarly organization dedicated to the study of the social and cultural foundations of education, and currently President-Elect of the Council on Anthropology and Education of the American Anthropological Association.
 I served as director of Cornell's Latina/o Studies Program from 2009 to 2016.